Hyperbolic Topological Band Insulators

-We remark that for both $\mathcal{H}_\textrm{hH}(\bs{k})$ and $\mathcal{H}_\textrm{rhKM}(\bs{k})$ we also computed higher-dimensional topological invariants in $\bs{k}$-space, namely the $\ztwo$-valued Fu-Kane-Mele invariant on 3D subspaces (for rhKM) and the second Chern number in 4D BZ (for both); however, these are all trivial.
+We also computed higher-dimensional topological invariants for $\mathcal{H}_{\rm H}(\bs{k})$ and $\mathcal{H}_{\rm KM}(\bs{k})$, namely the $\ztwo$-valued Fu-Kane-Mele~\cite{Fu:2007} invariant on 3D subspaces (for KM) and the second Chern number~\cite{Nakahara:1990,Zhang:2001} in 4D BZ (for both).
+These, however, are all trivial.
+Nevertheless, hyperbolic toy-models with non-vanishing values of such topological invariants could be constructed through reverse engineering: starting from a 4D Euclidean Bloch-Hamiltonian, $\mathcal{H}_{\rm Euc}(\bs{k})$, which features such topological invariants, one constructs a hyperbolic tight-binding model where each component $k_i$ of $\bs{k}$ is replaced by a generator $\gamma_i$ of the hyperbolic Bravais lattice.
+We leave this promising route for designing topological hyperbolic Hamiltonians for future research.

-\textbf{Real-space topological invariants.} The spectral characterization with HBT, which results in the energy bands in the 4D BZ, misses states transforming according to higher-dimensional representations of the hyperbolic translation group~\cite{Maciejko:2022}.
-For this reason, we also compute the ground state topology of the two models using the real-space topological markers~\cite{Bellissard:1994,Kitaev:2006,Bianco:2011,Prodan:2011,Huang:2018}, which involves \emph{all} the occupied states.